oscal-club/awesome-oscal/README.md

 - [mocolicious OSCAL-Examples](https://github.com/mocolicious/OSCAL-Examples): a collection of different front-end web applications leveraging OSCAL, mainly to show off different development workflows and environments.
 Current development status or community use is unclear.

-- [OMB'S OPAL](https://github.com/EOP-OMB/opal): OSCAL Policy Administration Library (OPAL) provides a simple web application from the US government's Office of Management and Budget for managing system security plans, using the OSCAL standard to inform its data models.

 - [NREL Cyber's oscal](https://github.com/NREL-CYBER/oscal): a library of types and utility functions for using the OSCAL JSON object models conveniently with Typescript applications.

 - [NREL Cyber's oscal-atoms](https://github.com/NREL-CYBER/oscal-atoms): a library for Atomic components for interacting with oscal-cache (see below).

 - [NREL Cyber's oscal-cache](https://github.com/NREL-CYBER/oscal-cache): a libray with a collection of stores, commands and queries for OSCAL application cache.

+- [OMB'S OPAL](https://github.com/EOP-OMB/opal): OSCAL Policy Administration Library (OPAL) provides a simple web application from the US government's Office of Management and Budget for managing system security plans, using the OSCAL standard to inform its data models.

+- [Project SledgeHammer](https://github.com/sunstonesecure-robert/sledgehammer): a project by Robert Ficcaglia and members of the Kubernetes Policy Working Group with an example of using OSCAL and SBOMs (SPDX at this time) as generated with Open Policy Agent (OPA) policies for Kubernetes clusters.

 - [RedHat's OpenControl Database](https://github.com/RedHatGov/ocdb): a web application that demonstrates RedHat technologies' conformance to different compliance standards (i.e. NIST 800-53 Revisiion 5) and configuration baselines (i.e. DISA STIG for RedHat Enterprise Linux 7), supporting the export of various artifacts in OSCAL format with GoComply's library.